steglasaurous/queuebot/queuebot/README.md

 ## First

-- [ ] UI: Style up game change dialog
-- [ ] UI: Change purple buttons to something else
-- [ ] UI: Request order number - use incrementing number, NOT the actual order number
+- [x] UI: Request order number - use incrementing number, NOT the actual order number
 - [ ] Server: Implement banned song list - songs that cannot be queued
 - [ ] Overlay: Add highlight of what the current song is
 - [ ] UI: Add button to change queue strategy